 The form of exchange or consultation, as mentioned by the American Dental Association (ADA), can use either of these modalities - live video, store-and-forward, remote patient monitoring (RPM), and mobile health (mHealth).

-Even though this form of consultation has its own concerns, but it provides your patients with a better experience as they save on time and energy.
+Even though this form of consultation has its own concerns, it provides your patients with a better experience as they save time and energy.

 With an increase in the consumption of information or content over the internet, it's not surprising that people or patients are regularly using the internet to research health-related information.
 Deloitte’s 2015 survey of US Healthcare Consumers found that 40% of individuals used the internet for information related to their health and treatment.

 This means that just building an online presence is not only mandatory, but it should be optimized for all devices, such that patients can get answers to their health-related queries through you.
 And, if the site has the facility for online-appointment scheduling, then it will add to the patient’s experience.